 Avoid touching your face

 Avoid touching your eyes, nose, and mouth.
-And, review the CDC’s guidance for daily life and going out that recommends questions to ask when deciding to go out, as well as practices for visiting beaches and pools, running errands, using transportation, and more.
+And, review the CDC's guidance for daily life and going out that recommends questions to ask when deciding to go out, as well as practices for visiting beaches, running errands, using transportation, and more.